South Corsica: What to do and see in a week?

 Bring something to eat for the day.
 He there is no food or water on the island.
 There are no toilets either.

 The boat offers a commented cruise to end the day in style.
-You will pass by Cavallo, where some stars have luxury villas.
-But you can also see the Sperone at the foot of the cliffs, which allows you to see the Aragon staircase, and the grains of sand.
+You will pass near Cavallo, where some stars have luxury villas.
+But you can also see the Sperone at the foot of the cliffs, which allows you to see the Aragon staircase, and the sand grains.

-You can find more information on the Lavezzi Islands in my article How to visit the Lavezzi Islands.
+You can find more information about the Lavezzi Islands in my article How to visit the Lavezzi Islands.

 Spend the last night in Bonifacio.